-FRENCH REVOLUIONARY CALENDAR DESCRIPTION
+FRENCH REVOLUTIONARY CALENDAR DESCRIPTION

 Stephen P. Morse , San Francisco

-Hours, Minutes, Seconds:
+Hours, Minutes, Seconds

 Day is divided into 10 hours